Christianized sites: South Asia

+The objective of Goa Inquisition was to enforce Catholic orthodoxy and allegiance to the Holy See.
+Conversions took place through the Goan Inquisition with the persecution of Hindus and the destruction of Hindu temples.

+Some 160 temples were razed to the ground on the Goa island by 1566.

+Between 1566 and 1567, a campaign by Franciscan missionaries destroyed another 300 Hindu temples in Bardez (North Goa).

+In Salcete (South Goa), approximately another 300 Hindu temples were destroyed by the Christian officials of the Inquisition.

 During the British colonial period, some non-Christian sites were converted into use for Christians.

 The Tomb of Anarkali, built in 1615, was temporarily converted into an Anglican church dedicated to St. James in 1851 (after being used as a clerical office), until a church was built for the congregation in 1891.
 Today, it serves its original purpose, as a tomb.

 The Tomb of Nawab Sayyed Khan in Peshawar, built in 1651 for the Mughal governor of the Peshawar and Kabul region, was converted into a chapel for use by missionaries, and remains in use as such to this day.

-In the Pakistani village of Maraka, Punjab, Sikh converts to Christianity have repurposed their shrine of Baba Gur Bakshi - a follower of Guru Nanak, into a Christian site.
+In the Pakistani village of Maraka, Punjab, Sikh converts to Christianity have repurposed their shrine of Baba Gur Bakshi—a follower of Guru Nanak, into a Christian site.